tassoskoutlas/devbox/README.md

   - **db_name** (_string_): The database to be used.
 If empty database creation is skipped
   - **tech** (_string_): The technology used in the project.
 Options include: empty, hugo, drupal, wordpress, symfony.

+### Configuring Xdebug
+Xdebug is enabled by default but you would need to set it up to your IDE.
+For Eclipse you need to do the following:

+  1. Add a new server
+  2. Configure the new server with xdebug
+  3. Run the debugger

+To setup a server go to `Window > Preferences > PHP > Servers` and add new.
+It will ask for the following:

+  - Server tab
+    - Server name: add the individual project name
+	- Base url: the domain configured in project
+	- Document root: the location of the project on your host system
+  - Debbuger tab
+    - Debugger: xdebug
+	- Port: 9000

+Next locate a file from your project in PHP Explorer, right click and select `Debug as > Debug configurations`.
+It will ask for the following:

+  - Server tab
+    - PHP server: select the one you just created
+	- File: select the project index file
+  - Debuger tab
+    - Ensure XDebug is selected
+	- Enable 'Break At First Line'
+	- Click debug

+This will launch a new window and a dialog box will appear informing about the debug perspective in Eclipse.
+Accept and start debugging.

 ### Configuring additional software to be added